 Then this blog post is going to rock your socks off!

-Since I implemented Boardbooster back in April 2016, I’ve increased my Pinterest account from 900 followers to over 13k followers!
-That’s an increase of over 1,000 followers every month.
+Since I implemented Boardbooster (and now Tailwind) back in April 2016, I’ve increased my Pinterest account from 900 followers to over 44k followers and over 165,000 monthly views!
+That’s an increase of over 2,300 followers every month.

-And this is completely automated.
-I barely touch my Pinterest account, except to add new blog posts to the H&G Board as well as join new group boards.
+All of this is completely automated.
+I barely touch my Pinterest account these days, except to add new blog posts to the H&G Board as well as join new group boards or Tailwind Tribes.

-If you want to jump on the Boardbooster train, read on and learn how I use it to automate my Pinterest marketing efforts.
+If you want to jump on the Tailwind train, read on and learn how I use it to automate my Pinterest marketing efforts.

-Before you can get Boardbooster working for you, you need to make sure that your blog posts have pin-worthy images.
+Before you can get Tailwind working for you, you need to make sure that your blog posts have pin-worthy images.

-The easiest way to do this is to create a Pinterest image for each of your blog post in Canva.com.
+The easiest way to do this is to create a Pinterest image for each of your blog posts in Canva.com.

 I use a template, so it makes it super easy to create these for each blog post.